-Upon the successful completion of an LVN to BSN program, California’s graduates are eligible to apply to take the NCLEX-RN and become licensed as an RN.
+Upon successfully completing an LVN to BSN program, graduates are eligible to apply for and take the NCLEX-RN exam.
 Applicants must complete, sign, and submit an Application for Licensure by Examination at least two months before they plan to take the NCLEX-RN.

-After the Board has reviewed and approved the candidate’s application, candidates can expect to receive information from the Board on preparing for and taking the NCLEX-RN, which is offered throughout the year at a number of locations in California.
+After the Board has reviewed and approved the candidate’s application, candidates can expect to receive information from the Board on preparing for and taking the NCLEX-RN.
+The exam is offered throughout the year at a number of locations in California.

-Currently licensed LVNs applying for an RN license may not need to undergo the fingerprinting and background investigation process related to initial RN licensing.
+Currently licensed LVNs applying for an RN license may not need to undergo the fingerprinting and background investigation process that is typically required with initial RN licensing.

 Incentives Available to LVNs Pursing BSN Degrees and RN Licensure in California

 A number of healthcare institutions in California offer incentive programs, including scholarship and tuition assistance programs, to LVNs who pursue LVN to BSN programs as a path to their initial RN license: